yetibot/yetibot.github.io/resources/templates/md/posts/2019-02-14-moving-mutable-config-to-the-database.md

 Given that mutable config hasn't been heavily used the migration should be quite painless.
 We are not providing an automated migration tool, so your options are:

+1. Do nothing if you're not using any mutable config yet (quite likely) 😅
+1. Use Yetibot to recreate the config, e.g. `channel set jia-project myjira`
-1. Look in `config/mutable.edn` and manually copy the key/values and chat source rooms to the postgres table.
+1. Look in `config/mutable.edn` and manually copy the key/values and chat source rooms to the Postgres table.
 For example, if your `mutable.edn` looks like:

    ```edn
    :room